-feet) for example.
-But as David Billington writes in the Tower and the are more visually attractive and they are also technically superior.
+"What set Telford apart is his distinct personal style.
+His iron arches are more visually attractive and they are also technically superior.
 A compilation of cast-iron bridges built between 1779 and 1871 lists the bridges in order of their technical quality.
 Of the top 9 listed, 8 are Telford's.
 Of those 8, 5 are still standing today"